zent-co/TubLight/README.md

 - Uses a WebServer to establish initial connection with App and reports light state to App.
 - Uses a UDP port to receive on/off and color change messages.
 - UDP messages are sent via JSON formatted text.
 The firmware must deserialize the JSON message to set the proper light color.
-- Firmware Updatable via FOTA from Arduino IDE.
+- Firmware updatable via FOTA from Arduino IDE.

 ### Android App
 - Based on MVC architecture